4molybdenum2/4molybdenum2/README.md

   <h1>Hey, I'm Tathagata!</h1>
 </p>

 I am a CS Grad [@Stony Brook University, New York](https://www.stonybrook.edu/).
-Recently, I graduated from [@IIIT Gwalior, India](https://www.iiitm.ac.in/index.php/en) with a Bachelor in Technology degree.
-I am interested in Systems Engineering.
+I graduated from [@IIIT Gwalior, India](https://www.iiitm.ac.in/index.php/en) with a Bachelor in Technology degree.
+I am interested in Systems Engineering and Cloud Infra.

-- 🚗 I will be interning at Tesla in Summer 2024.
+- 🚗 I am interning at Tesla as a Cloud Infrastructure Engineer in Summer 2024.
 - 🔭 I’m currently working in PACE Lab at Stony Brook University.
 - 🌱 I’m currently focusing on courses such as Distributed Systems, Operating Systems, Hyrbid Systems and Visualization during my Masters.
 - 💻 I code primarily in Go, C/C++ and Python.
 Currently I am learning Rust 🦀.